FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 dateModified: 2021-02-05
 ---

-As more of our lives move online, multi-factor authentication (MFA) becomes more important as a way of keeping our accounts secure.

-As a user, you should enable MFA on any accounts containing valuable data.
+As more of our lives move online, multi-factor authentication (MFA) becomes increasingly important as a way of keeping our accounts secure.
+As a user, you know you should enable MFA on any accounts containing valuable data or which you want to keep secure.

-As a developer or software creator, you need an understanding of MFA, including what factors are available and when you might consider requiring additional ones during user authentication or other actions.
+As a developer or software creator, you need an understanding of MFA.
+This includes:

+* What MFA is
+* Why it is important
+* What factors are available
+* When you might consider requiring MFA

 ## What is Multi Factor Authentication?